Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 There are no wrong answers here.
 By tracking the average reach of posts in each format over time, you can gain an understanding of which types are the most relevant to your audience and end up in their News Feeds most often.

 Live video is unique in that it creates a genuine sense of community in the comments section.
-Everyone is sharing the same viewing experience at the same time, so they all have a common touchpoint to connect over.
+Everyone is sharing the same experience at the same time, so they all have a common touchpoint to connect over.

-And with the latest Facebook algorithm update prioritizing posts that generate more “meaningful interactions”, more interactions means more organic reach.
+And with the Facebook algorithm update prioritizing posts that generate more “meaningful interactions”, more interactions means more organic reach.

-3. Use attractive images and videos
+3. Use eye-catching images and videos

 Having visually appealing content is essential to standing out in people’s increasingly crowded News Feeds.
 That’s why a recent survey found that over 60% of marketers think visual content is crucial for their social media strategy.